 Physics, with its concern for understanding the universe at a fundamental level, lies at the heart of scientific discovery.
 The School of Physics at Bristol has made major contributions to the field including the discovery of the pi meson (Nobel Prize in Physics, 1950) and fundamental advances in quantum mechanics.
 Researchers within the school explore physics at all scales, from the cosmological to the sub-nuclear, including strong activities in nanoscience and condensed matter physics.
 The graduate school is an integral part of the School of Physics and is responsible for overseeing all aspects of graduate training, both in academic skills and more generic transferable skills.

-Prospective PhD and MSc by Research students are encouraged to contact potential supervisors before making an application, although this is not compulsory.
+Prospective PhD and MSc by Research students are encouraged to contact potential supervisors before making an application.
 Applications that identify the research group of greatest interest from those listed below will also be accepted.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.